🚀 Free eBook: Build vs. Buy – The Case for Outsourcing Content Moderation Download → ×

 Text messages requesting funds be “quickly sent” to a specific account by a family member began soon after, though again didn’t surge in number until well into the 90s when uptake soared.

 Of course, these aren’t the only forms of online fraud surfacing at the start of the popularity of the Internet.
 Password theft, website hacks, and spyware – among others – proliferated at an alarming rate worldwide at a similar time.
+Not to mention the creation of fake accounts on various platforms.

 One of the biggest problems we face today is the ease with which online fraud can take place.